iniverman/barley-variant-calling/README.md

   2- Quality Control of our samples.

-  3- Map the reads against the reference genome.
+  3- Mapping against the reference genome.

   4- Mark duplicates using Picard.